lbologna/hbp-sp6-guidebook/source/reference/model_catalog.rst

 ---------------------------

 When you first click on "Model Catalog" in the navigation bar, you will see a configuration screen with a group of drop-down lists.
-This allows you to filter the catalog, and show only the model(s) that is/are relevant to your collab.
+This allows you to filter the catalog, and show only the model(s) that is/are relevant to your Collab.

 .. image:: images/model_catalog_configure.png
    :width: 429
    :align: center

-When you are finished, click "Save", and then click the "X" icon to close the configuration view.
+When you have finished, click "Save", and then click the "X" icon to close the configuration view.
 This then shows a list of the models corresponding to the criteria you have selected.
 These models can be further filtered dynamically using the drop-down lists at the top of the model list.